Pennsylvania Birth Records Search

 In Pennsylvania the fertility rate based on historical data went from 57.75 to 58.29 from 2010-2016, and currently is lower than the crude fertility rate of the US - 58.49 births per 1000 women.
 The state reproductive age of the mother has seen an increase during the last 6 years, going from 27.90 to 28.68.

 State fertility rate timeline with the average age of mother

 The top reproductive counties of Pennsylvania are Lancaster County - 69.35, Franklin County - 68.68 and Dauphin County - 66.44.
 For the fertility rates of the rest of the counties, please see the table below:

 State Average Birth Weight and LMP Gestational Age

 Where to Obtain a Pennsylvania Birth Certificate

-Pennsylvania allows you to request a Pennsylvania birth record search through the mail, by phone or online.
-Pennsylvania charges $20 per Pennsylvania birth record search and certificate.
+The State allows you to request a Pennsylvania birth record search online, as well ass through the mail and by phone.
+It charges $20 per Pennsylvania birth record lookup and certificate.
 The fee may be waived for homeless individuals and members of the armed forces or their immediate family.

 You must pay with a check or money order made out to VITAL RECORDS.
 Credit cards are not accepted unless you use the VitalChek system online.